To Matt Damon, who doesn’t dive deep

 “We’re in this watershed moment, and it’s great, but I think one thing that’s not being talked about is there are a whole s — -load of guys — the preponderance of men I’ve worked with — who don’t do this kind of thing and whose lives aren’t going to be affected,” Damon told Business Insider while promoting his new movie, “Downsizing,” opening in theaters Friday.

 A watershed moment?
 This is a Casablanca moment.
-What you want to be saying is, “This is complicated, but I think we’re discovering that there’s more here than meets the eye, and that this has been true for a very long time.”
+What you want to be saying is, “This is complicated, but I think we’re discovering that there’s more here than meets the eye.”
 That would garner a different sort of attention.
 That would make you more like one of the people at Rick’s who join in singing “The Marseillaise.”

 If the idea of doing that doesn’t sit well with you, then you should probably ask yourself why and what you think you’d be giving up if men didn’t think it was okay to do and say whatever they felt like doing and saying about women.